 You can enjoy a day at the festival village, take a master class or enjoy dinner at one of our fabulous restaurants and be up for a swim in the morning before doing it all again.

 It’s all just so deliciously perfect!

-Add the Noosa Food and Wine Festival to your list of must-do experiences.
-This year events will be staged across multiple locations from 17-20 May.
+Add the Noosa Eat and Drink to your list of must-do experiences.
 Signature events include the Tipis on Noosa Main Beach, the Long Lunch on Hastings Street, Hinterland Food Trails, events in Noosa’s best restaurants and an exciting Festival Village.

 Our luxury Noosa accommodation offers the best Noosa holiday rentals in Noosa, Sunshine Beach and Noosa’s eastern beaches.